International Postgraduate Research Scholarship

 You must submit an application for admission and scholarship using the Application for Admission to Graduate Research Degree Candidature and Scholarship form.

 IPRS are awarded on the basis of academic merit.
 Eligible applicants are scored and ranked according to their:

 academic achievement in their last completed degree; and

 research potential in their field of study, taking into consideration factors relevant to the proposed research including professional experience, refereed publications, specialist medical qualifications or composition of original music.

 The University assesses applications for scholarships on an ongoing basis.
 As a general rule:

-applications submitted before 31 October (Round 1) will be finalised by 15 February of the following year, and
+complete applications submitted before 31 October (Round 1) will be finalised by 15 February of the following year

 For more detailed information, please refer to the Graduate Research Scholarships Terms and Conditions.

 If you have any further queries, please do not hesitate to contact us.